WellNav Connects Individuals with Intellectual and Developmental Disabilities to Support Services

 Many individuals with intellectual and developmental disabilities didn’t.
 The consequences were tragic.

 “A lot of the in-home services were no longer available.
 Out-of-home services were no longer available,” WellNav CEO Annalee Hummer said.
 “People were being institutionalized just because they had nowhere else to go to be able to get care.”

-It only underscored the need for WellNav, a venture launched over the summer as part of the College of Business’s Global Social and Sustainable Enterprise MBA program.
+It only underscored the need for WellNav, a venture launched over the summer as part of the College of Business Impact MBA program’s Social Entrepreneurship track.
 It hopes to help caretakers of people with IDD find information, guidance and support.

 In the best of times, navigating support services for individuals with IDD can be trying for families and caretakers.
 In an unprecedented crisis, it became nearly impossible.
 That may not be as difficult in the future if the venture finds its footing.
 Fellow Biz Rams David Persson and Danielle Riese join Hummer in developing the venture, which plans to collect and coordinate information and services provided by local agencies who serve people with IDD.
 Ultimately it will reduce the burden of coordinating care by helping navigate a tangle of public and private agencies.

 “A lot of people say that just being able to learn how to work the system is like going back to school and getting another degree,” Hummer said.
 “It’s not just hard because of the day-to-day stuff.
 It’s hard because you have to learn so much about just taking care of loved ones and getting them the resources they need.”